openfheorg/openfhe-development/src/pke/examples/README.md

 **PlaintextModulus ptModulus** - plaintext modulus(for BGV/BFV), which impacts noise growth

-**usint digitSize** - for BV key switching only (when KeySwitchTechnique = BV).
+**uint32_t digitSize** - for BV key switching only (when KeySwitchTechnique = BV).
 We use digit size in digit decomposition, which impacts noise growth

 **float standardDeviation** - used for Gaussian error generation

 **SecretKeyDist secretKeyDist** - secret key distribution: GAUSSIAN, UNIFORM_TERNARY, etc.

-**usint maxRelinSkDeg** - max relinearization degree of secret key polynomial (used for lazy relinearization)
+**uint32_t maxRelinSkDeg** - max relinearization degree of secret key polynomial (used for lazy relinearization)

 **KeySwitchTechnique ksTech (BV or HYBRID currently)**:
 - For BV we do not have extra modulus, so the security depends on ciphertext modulus Q